MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_policy_template.md

 This template policy represents an overall good state of the system and a good time to run an activity, but is not necessarily limited to only good conditions for resources.

-Activities that run using this policy minimize the likelihood of interference with other programs and user scenarios.
-Includes, but is not limited to resources such as user-idle, power, CPU, memory, and system disk, but does not consider network or GPU.
+Activities that run using this policy as configured are highly unlikely to interfere with most user experiences and system performance as long as unconfigured resources are not consumed.

 ### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_MEDIUM

 This template policy represents an overall moderate state of the system and a moderate time to run an activity, but is not necessarily limited to only medium conditions for resources.

-Activities that run using this policy have a moderate likelihood of interference with other programs and user scenarios.
-Includes, but is not limited to resources such as user-idle, power, CPU, memory, and system disk.
-It does not consider network or GPU.
+Activities that run using this policy as configured may interfere with user experiences and system performance, but will not critically degrade them as long as unconfigured resources are not consumed.

-The resource conditions for this template configuration are more likely to be satisfied than the GOOD template, but the potential to impact other applications is also greater.
+The resource conditions for this template configuration are more likely to be satisfied than the GOOD template, but the potential to impact user-experiences and system performance is also greater.

 ### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_BASE

-This template represents the minimum recommended resource conditions: good user-idle and power with medium CPU, memory, and system disk.
+This template represents the minimum recommended resource conditions.
+This helps ensure that, at a minimum, activities do not critically degrade most user experiences and system performance for the most common resources needed by all activities.

 ### -field ACTIVITY_COORDINATOR_POLICY_TEMPLATE_EMPTY